x-atlas-consortia/ubkg-box/README.md

 - UBKG client services that work with the neo4j instance hosted in the back end service, including:
   - an **API** service
   - a **guesdt** service that hosts an instance of the **Guesdt** client that executes endpoints of the API service
-  - a **Swagger** instance that documents the endpoints of the API and uses the API

-Components interact within an internal network and are available only after the user provides a valid UMLS API key in the front end's home page.

 ---
 # UBKGBox Architecture